 What Is a Niche Market?
-And How to Reach One
+And How To Reach One

 With this information, you can devise a plan to compete effectively.
 This might include niching down even further, differentiating your products and services to fill gaps, and refining the messaging you use to promote them.

 As industries grow, you may find untapped niche markets amongst business owners, employees, and consumers within an industry you’re interested in.
-LinkedIn Emerging Jobs Report recently stated that e-commerce is the biggest rising occupation of 2021, with a 143 per cent increase [1].

-The Office of National Statistics [2] shows that from July to September 2022, the largest number of job vacancies advertised was in the human health and social work industries.
+Currently, the fastest-growing industry in India is software and technology, with a 25 percent increase in demand for software developers [1].

 As you gather information of this kind, ask yourself these questions: